juniorgarcia/tiny-ga-events-helper/README.md

 }];
 ```

-The values for the `events` keys can be callbacks.
+The values for the `events` keys may be callbacks.
 This is useful when the event data changes according to
-the element that triggers it. **Attention**: Inside those callbacks, `this` refers to the **individual**
+the element related to it. **Attention**: Inside those callbacks, `this` refers to the **individual**
 DOM element.
-By now, only four keys for the events are allowed, they are the same as Google Analytics uses:
+By now, only four keys for the events are allowed, they are the same ones that Google Analytics uses:
 **eventCategory**, **eventAction**, **eventLabel** and **eventValue**.
-See [index.html](https://github.com/juniorgarcia/tiny-analytics-events-helper/blob/master/example/index.html#L30) to check how
+See [index.html](https://github.com/juniorgarcia/tiny-ga-events-helper/blob/master/example/index.html#L30) to check how
 it works.
 Remember to check the HTML to understand this example.

-3. Create a `AnalyticsEventsHelper` object passing the array of events:
+3. Create a `TinyGaEventsHelper` object passing the array of events:

 ```
-new AnalyticsEventsHelper(events)
+new TinyGaEventsHelper(events)
 ```

 That's it.
 Working :)